Today more than ever we create stunning visuals better or at the level of renderings.

 As professionals, we always assume our clients understand what we do, what is the difference between A grade to B grade material, colors, quality, finishes, and upgrades.

-The reality is our clients are dreaming like we are, however, they don’t understand as we do what we are actually selling, architectural photography in it’s the highest level will allow your client to fall in love and tell you “this is what I want” rather than “how much this one cost”
+The reality is our clients are dreaming like we are, however, they don’t understand as we do what we are actually selling, keeping your images on a higher-end will allow them to fall in love and tell you “this is what I want” rather than “how much this one cost”

-The more your portfolio will reflect the most quality of your work the more easy your “selling process” will be and the more your images will work for you
+The more your portfolio will reflect the quality of your work the more easy your “selling process” will be and the more your images will work for you.

-First exterior of the front in day time, will show case the property,
+The first exterior of the front in the daytime will showcase the property,

-Then we can move into one or two more exterior or detail shoots.
+Then we can move into one or two more exterior or detail shots.

-Next we are moving inside to capture the main spaces, from living room, kitchen, master bedroom and bathroom and other spaces.
+Next, we are moving inside to capture the main spaces, from the living room, kitchen, master bedroom and bathroom, and other spaces.

 Moving back to the exterior to photograph the back of the house.

-And finally doing exterior twilight shoot to finish the day.
+And finally doing an exterior twilight shoot to finish the day.

-This process is similar for our daily life, we get into the house, we walk across the living room, eating in the kitchen, using the exterior out door space, going to bed and bath and finally going to sleep at night.
+This process is similar to our daily life, we get into the house, walk across the living room, eat in the kitchen, use the exterior outdoor space, go to bed and bath, and finally go to sleep at night.

-You should alway try to avoid multiple pictures of the same spaces from different angles, your potential clients have a very short attention time, the more images and rendering you add the more they brows them quickly and do not emerge in the design and details.
+You should always try to avoid multiple pictures of the same spaces from different angles, your potential clients have a very short attention time, the more images and rendering you add the more they browse them quickly and do not emerge in the design and details.

-In conclusion: Aim to have better visuals always, choose images whenever you can over renderings, keep it high-end and short.
+Aim to have better visuals always choose images whenever you can over renderings, keep it high-end and short.

 Use renderings before you start a project to provide a concept and help your clients “join the program” of your vision.